 I was in a coma for three months as the result of a motorcycle accident in Thailand.
-I have written about the experience in the hope it can help others, and to keep my friends updated.
+I have written about the experience in the hope it can help others, and to keep my friends updated on my progress.
 I was sentimental after coma having forgotten much.
 I thought of the past in grandiose terms.
 There are many posts that explore my condition.
 Apparently I was taking Xanax quite heavily at the time of my accident, Xanax because of Menier’s disease.
-My identical twin brother’s blog about the early days of my coma is at Mathew’s Recovery I’ve redesigned this site and to avoid loosing content some is copied below along with a couple of important posts for other coma victims are copied below on this page, and there are links to my posts categories immediately below to filter my posts:
+My identical ( monozygotic ) twin brother’s blog about the early days of my coma is at Mathew’s Recovery I’ve redesigned this site and to avoid loosing content some is copied below along with a couple of important posts for other coma victims too.

 There is a link to my writings about coma and how to help victims.
 The first post category ‘coma‘ from the list below.

 Websites I’ve built